piuma/pylibs-slide/slides.md

 ---
 ## psutil

-Cross-platform lib for process and system monitoring
+Cross-platform lib for retrieving information on process and system monitoring

 https://github.com/giampaolo/psutil

 -
 #### psutil
 psutil (process and system utilities) is a cross-platform library for